Posted January 8, 2021

 Unfortunately, when love is in the air, so is the skunk’s notorious smell.
 When a female skunk refuses the advances of the male, she shoots out her spray.

 Did you know that skunks can accurately spray about 10 feet?
 Though you probably don’t want these animals wandering around your yard, skunks are not known to be aggressive unless threatened.
-If you do have skunks on your property, contact us here to see if we offer wildlife removal and exclusion services in your area.
+If you do have skunks on your property, we recommending hiring a local exclusion specialist.

 We may help keep skunks off of your property, but we are all for them being on your Valentine’s Day cards.
 Here are a few “stinking” adorable skunk Valentines to make someone’s day!
 Just print them off and personalize them with a name and note.